agrc/porter/README.md

 1. arcgis online with forklift
 1. open data with the agol validator

-Note: This automation does not work in reverse.
-If a record is removed from `SGID.META.AGOLItems`, the corresponding data needs to be manually removed from the systems above.
+Note: Cloudb is the only automation from the list above works in reverse.
+If a record is removed from `SGID.META.AGOLItems`, the corresponding data needs to be manually removed from all of the systems above with the exception of the Open SGID.

 ### Tweet templates